-The major research outcome is a paper of 30-40 pages which usually grows out of course work.
+The MRP research outcome is a paper of 40-45 pages that usually grows out of course work and is based on primary sources.
 The statement of intent should:

-- 1. be 2-4 paragraphs; - 2. explain your intended area of study at a general level (examples: American gender history in the 20th century; Genoese elites in 15th Century; Canadian prairie aboriginal people in the 19th century; Ukrainian environmental policy after Chernobyl); - 3. explain your background in this area and how you have become interested in it; - 4.
+- 1. be 1-2 pages long; - explain your intended area of study at a general level (examples: American gender history in the 20th century; Genoese elites in 15th Century; Canadian prairie aboriginal people in the 19th century; Ukrainian environmental policy after Chernobyl); - 3. refer to the primary sources you plan to use, if known; - 4. indicate the particular academic approach, theory or scholar(s) that inspire your work, if any; - 5. explain your background in this area and how you have become interested in it; - 6.
 If you have identified a supervisor you would like to work with, please indicate this here.
 If you have been in touch with that person previously please let us know.